olewis14/F1-League-Management/README.md

 _F1LM is currently in Beta.
 Updates are frequent and features are subject to change._

 - For help with transferring data to new versions of the spreadsheet as they come out, reference https://github.com/masterplane8/F1-League-Management/wiki/Tranfering-Data-to-a-New-Version
 - If you are experiencing problems or running into errors in the workbook, please look at https://github.com/masterplane8/F1-League-Management/issues/3 for possible solutions.

+- F1LM is free, but donations are welcome and appreciated.
+Paypal: @olewis380
+Venmo: @Owen_Lewis

+- Contact me on Discord: MASTERPLANE8#8620

 **League Management**